Breast Augmentation With Implants

 All Patients must schedule check-up appointments for the following times:

-How long before I can return to normal activity?
+How long before I can return to regular activity?

 Most patients return to their usual activities in one week.
 However, you must not lift anything for the first two weeks and do no heavy lifting for the first four weeks.